uotw/vidSmooth/README.md

      *   camera path
      *   tripod mode
 - The user has the option to select a portion of the input video and create a stabilized sample before committing to the entire video

+### Issues
+- Occasionally ffmpeg will choke on a video input type, but since there is no error control built into this app, it will just stop responding
+- When the smoothing settings are too agressive, vid.Stab will 1) over-crop a large portion of the video an/or 2) introduce edge artifacts in an attempt to interpolate video data
+- If tripod mode is set to on, but the input video pans away from a subject, the result is that the edge pixels get smeared across the video and no further useful video will be displayed

 ### Development Environment Setup
 - you must first [install Node 12](https://nodejs.org/en/download/)